Trogdorts/BagHolder/README.md

 ```

 When both bootstrap variables are provided the container automatically creates
 the initial administrator account on startup.
+If `BAGHOLDER_SECRET_KEY` is not
+set the server generates a random, in-memory secret at launch; this allows
+quick experiments but invalidates existing sessions whenever the process
+restarts.

 ## Manual dev